Founding Father: Alexander Hamilton

 During the elections of 1796, Alexander Hamilton was very influential.
 He tried to get the Federalist Party to vote for Thomas Pinckney as Vice President so that John Adams could be president.
 However, this plan did not work and Thomas Jefferson became President.

-Afterwards, Alexander Hamilton tried to influence the new Secretary of State and the Secretary of Treasury.
+Afterward, Alexander Hamilton tried to influence the new Secretary of State and the Secretary of Treasury.
 He had some success until President Jefferson realized what was happening and changed the members of his cabinet.

 Alexander Hamilton was commissioned Major General in July of 1798.
 He was in the military for almost two more years.
-Afterwards, he got into a fight with President Adams where he attacked this presidency.
+Afterward, he got into a fight with President Adams where he attacked this presidency.
 He tried to get the Federalists to win the 1800 presidential campaign, but they lost.
 Later on, when Thomas Jefferson and Aaron Burr were tied in the Presidential election, Alexander Hamilton helped Jefferson win.
 He helped defeat Burr four years later when Burr wanted to be Governor of New York.

 Aaron Burr was very upset at Alexander Hamilton for ruining any political dream he had, so he challenged Alexander Hamilton to a duel.
 Alexander Hamilton was mortally wounded on July 11, 1804.
 He died the very next afternoon at the age of 47.